The best Lemon Ricotta Pancakes recipe makes fluffy, light pancakes that are truly gourmet. They are here to impress with only 15 minutes of work.

 Instructions

-• In a small bowl, sift together flour, baking powder, and salt; set aside.
+• Dry ingredients: In a small bowl, sift together flour, baking powder, and salt; set aside.

-• In a medium bowl, whisk the egg whites until soft peaks form.
+• Egg whites: In a medium bowl beat the egg whites until soft peaks form.
 Gently fold the egg whites into the batter, just until combined.

-• Heat a griddle or large nonstick frying pan over medium heat.
-Once hot, grease the pan with butter or cooking spray and spoon ¼ cupfuls of batter onto the pan, spreading batter into an even layer.
+• Cook: Heat a griddle or large nonstick frying pan over medium heat.
+Once hot, grease the pan and spoon ¼ cup portions of batter onto the pan, spreading batter into an even layer.
 Cook until bubbles form on top, then flip and cook until golden and cooked through.

-• Serve with freshly strawberries and a dusting of powdered sugar, if desired.
+• Serve with freshly berries and a dusting of powdered sugar, if desired.

 Notes